sinidhisi/insight_data_project/README.md

 # InsightProject

-THIStreaming analysis of stocks for fun and profit
+Streaming analysis of stocks for fun and profit